(+420) 234 261 904 info@neotax.eu

 Apart from taxes paid to the federation, you also have to pay an income tax to the province/territory you live in.
 The rate differs based on your location.
 The calculation is the same as with federal taxes.

-For instance: If your yearly income in Ontario is $100,000, the tax will be calculated followingly:
+For instance: If your yearly income in Ontario is 100 000 CAD, the tax will be calculated followingly:

-What documents do I need to fill in a TAR?
+What documents do I need to fill in a tax return?

 To complete your tax return you will need these documents: